MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 run.
 The runspace is stored in a variable and passed to the `Get-PSBreakPoint` command with the **Runspace** parameter.
 You can then inspect the breakpoint in the `$breakpoint` variable.

+## PSAMSIMethodInvocationLogging

+The Windows Antimalware Scan Interface (AMSI) is an API that allows application actions to be passed to an antimalware scanner, such as Windows Defender, to be scanned for malicious payloads.
+Beginning with PowerShell 5.1, PowerShell running on Windows 10 (and higher) passes all script blocks to AMSI.

+This experimental feature extends the data that is sent to AMSI for inspection.
+With this feature enabled, PowerShell now includes any invocation of a .NET method member.

+This experiment was added in PowerShell 7.3.

+For more information about AMSI, see [How AMSI helps](/windows/win32/amsi/how-amsi-helps).

 ## PSAnsiRenderingFileInfo

 This experiment was added in PowerShell 7.2.
 This feature adds the $PSStyle.FileInfo member and